ahmedmujtba/CICD-with-Jenkins/web-hooks.md

 ![alt text](./assets/github-webhooks-menu.png)

 2. Click on `add webhook` option presented in this section and you should see a screen that looks like below.
-In `payload URl` enter the job URL from jenkins and add `/github-webhook/` at the end.
+In `payload URl` enter the IP address for jenkins and add `/github-webhook/` at the end.
 For 'Which events would you like to trigger this webhook?' you should select `Let me select individual events` and select `push` and `pull` as below

 ![alt text](./assets/webhooks-options.png)